ruhan-li/ruhan-li.github.io/projects.md

 # Projects

+## Adjustment Automation Interface
+Built an interface using Streamlit that directly integrates into RBC's Snowflake environment and automatically produces files used by the business team.
+Shortened the process from >2 hours to under 3 minutes.

+**Stack:** Python, pandas, Streamlit

+---

-## RAG-powered GPT‑4 Chatbot
+## GPT‑4 Chatbot
-Built a documentation assistant using retrieval-augmented generation (RAG).
-Indexed 500+ pages and enabled natural language Q&A. Result: **80%** fewer manual support requests and faster decision-making.
+Built a documentation assistant for RBC internal use with retrieval-augmented generation (RAG).
+Result: **80%** fewer manual support requests and faster decision-making.

 **Stack:** Python, GPT‑4, Streamlit, embeddings + vector search, SQLAlchemy